Employment and skills

 Proposed Accident Compensation Appeal Tribunal

 In December 2015 we consulted on the proposed Accident Compensation Appeal Tribunal.
-Submissions did not support establishing a Tribunal and Cabinet decided to defer further consideration until 2019.
+Submissions did not support establishing a Tribunal and it was decided not to progress establishing a specialist appeal tribunal.

 About the consultation